Chaotic videos show people looting a Minneapolis Target store amid a protest against the death of George Floyd

 One video appeared to show the inside of the store, revealing trash strewn across the floor, empty shelves, and overturned trash cans and shopping carts.

-Many of the videos were shared by local Fox anchor Karen Scullen.
+Many of the videos were shared by local Fox anchor Karen Scullin.

+The inside of the Target is smoky; people are trying to break into the cash registers.
+Alarm is blaring pic.twitter.com/qfd97sfNTr

 Target is getting cleaned out pic.twitter.com/0OGSHY132k